AhmedGamal2212/Udemy-Clone-Vanilla/README.md

 Currently, I'm working on:

 - Refactoring some parts of the code to provide better looking responsive page.
-- Adding scripts to fetch the course data froma n API and render it using JS.
+- Adding scripts to fetch the course data from an API and render it using JS.
 - Making the Search Bar usable in filtering the courses during writing parts of the name of the course.

 You can find the **live demo** of the current version here https://ahmedgamal2212.github.io/bld.ai-project-1/.